OfficialBoomi/boomicicd-docker/README.md

-# Docker image of Boomi CI/CD reference implemetation of Jenkins
+# Jenkins Docker image of a Boomi CI/CD reference implemetation
 This repository builds a jenkins:lts image with required Jenkins Jobs and CLI scripts to implement Boomi CI/CD.

 ## Pre-requistes